 The time in which symptoms of plant injury occur is related to nematode population density, crop susceptibility, and prevailing environmental conditions.
-For example, under heavy nematode infestation, crop seedlings or transplants may fail to develop, maintaining a stunted condition, or die, causing poor or patchy stand development (Figure 2).
+For example, under heavy nematode infestation, crop seedlings or transplants may fail to develop, maintaining a stunted condition, or die, causing poor or patchy stand development.
 Under less severe infestation levels, symptom expression may be delayed until later in the crop season after a number of nematode reproductive cycles have been completed on the crop.
-In this case, aboveground symptoms will not always be readily apparent early within crop development, but with time and reduction in root system size and function, symptoms become more pronounced and diagnostic.
+In this case aboveground symptoms will not always be readily apparent early in crop development, but with time and reduction in root system size and function, symptoms become more pronounced and diagnostic.
 Root symptoms induced by sting or root-knot nematodes can oftentimes be as specific as aboveground symptoms.
-Sting nematode can be very injurious, causing infected plants to form a tight mat of short roots, oftentimes assuming a swollen appearance (Figure 3).
+Sting nematode can be very injurious, causing infected plants to form a tight mat of short roots, oftentimes assuming a swollen appearance.
 New root initials generally are killed by heavy infestations of the sting nematode, a symptom reminiscent of fertilizer salt burn.
-Root symptoms induced by root-knot cause swollen areas (galls) on the roots of infected plants (Figure 4).
-Gall size may range from a few spherical swellings to extensive areas of elongated, convoluted, tumorous swellings, which result from exposure to multiple and repeated infections.
+Root symptoms induced by root-knot cause swollen areas (galls) on the roots of infected plants (Figure 2).
+Gall size may range from a few spherical swellings to extensive areas of elongated, convoluted, tumorous swellings that result from exposure to multiple and repeated infections.
 Symptoms of root galling can in most cases provide positive diagnostic confirmation of nematode presence, infection severity, and potential for crop damage.

 Figure 2.
-Root-knot nematode (Meloidogyne spp.) induced stunting and galling of celery.
+Close-up view of root-knot nematode (Meloidogyne spp.) induced galling of plant roots.
 Note the enlarged, tumerous type expansions (galls) of the roots.